 A social media presence is an essential part of any campaign and is a great way to connect with voters.

-A fantastic way to kick off a political campaign is by creating a solid social media presence.
-Since many people turn to the Internet for their news and entertainment, you must take advantage of this resource!
+Creating a solid social media presence is a fantastic way to kick off a political campaign.
+Since many people turn to the Internet for news and entertainment, you must use this resource!

 Many candidates have trouble with it because they don’t know how to engage their audience and make them want to learn more about themselves.